cityjson/cjio/README.md

 pip3 install --editable .
 ```

+Alternatively, you can use the included Pipfile to manage the virtual environment with [pipenv](https://pipenv.readthedocs.io/en/latest/).

 ## Usage

 After installation, you have a small program called `cjio`, to see its possibities: